bids-standard/bids-specification/src/modality-specific-files/magnetic-resonance-imaging-data.md

 The `*_asl.nii.gz` and `*_m0scan.nii.gz` should contain appropriately scaled data, and no additional scaling factors are allowed other than the scale slope in the respective
 NIfTI headers.

+### `*_asllabeling.*`

+An anonymized screenshot of the planning of the labeling slab/plane with respect to the imaging slab or slices \*_asllabeling.*.
+Based on DICOM macro C.8.13.5.14.

+See `LabelingLocationDescription` for more detail.

 ### M0

 The `m0scan` can either be stored inside the 4D ASL time-series NIfTI file